 There are some commonly managed resources such as community gardens, and in many countries, there's healthcare.

-And online, you're probably acquainted with many Commons including Wikipedia, open source software, including Linux, which underlies Apple operating system and Chrome OS as well as public domain art.
-In fact, when I finally retired my astronomy software from the Palm Pilot, I released it to the commons and it now lives on its own website, open2sky with the number 2.
+And online, you're probably acquainted with many commons including Wikipedia, open source software including Linux, which underlies Apple operating system and Chrome OS as well as public domain art.
+In fact, when I finally retired my astronomy software from the Palm Pilot, I released it to the commons and it now lives on its own website, open2sky.
 And as I'll discuss in Episode 23, many neighborhoods throughout the United States these days are experimenting with creating common spaces where none existed before.

 ▲ History of the commons